hissalht/simple_shmup_pico8/notes.md

     - [ ] ease the spawn of a formation of enemy maybe ?
 - [ ] integrate new enemies types
 - [ ] make enemy sprite shake when they get hit
+- [ ] prevent enemies from dying off screen where I spawn them

 - [ ] laser improvements
     - [x] build up in size